LLNL/trata/README.md

 ![](./logo.png)
- # Trata Bayesian Sampling
+ # Trata Sampling Methods Package

-In creating a surrogate model, generating initial training data requires the selection of samples from the design parameter spaces.
-Trata is used to generate sample points in order to explore a parameter space.

-For instance, if a simulation takes two inputs, x and y, and you want to run a set of simulations with x-values between 5 and 20 and y-values between 0.1 and 1000, the sampling component can generate sample points (in this case (x,y) pairs) for you.

-You can specify how many total sample points you want, and how you want them to be chosen--Trata offers a large number of different sampling strategies.
-If, on the other hand, you already have sample points you wish to use, Trata can simply read them in from a file.
+Trata offers a large number of general sampling strategies that can be used to explore parameter spaces or improve a model's predictive ability.

 Trata contains 3 modules:
    - **`composite_samples`**